jenni-niels/teach-gerry/student.md

 ## I’m a Student

 So, you’re a student who wants to know more about redistricting and gerrymandering?
-YAY!
 You’ve come to the right place!
 We’ve compiled some articles and videos that we think provide a good introduction to the subject.
 Feel free to check out our other materials in [math]({{site.baseurl}}/math), [social science]({{site.baseurl}}/social_science) and